badochov/ocamlformatter-vscode/README.md

 ## Features

 Formats your ocaml code.
-It formats your code predictably and folowing your favourite rules.
+It formats your code predictably and following your favourite rules.
 You can add your own formatting guidlines by either choosing one of preset profiles or making your own.
 To make your own profile choose profile "own" and add formatting guidelines in `.ocamlformat` file in project's root as defined in ocamlformat docs.